nijoakim/eppp/README.md

 The library provides, among many other things, functions for plotting Bode diagrams and extracting break frequencies from frequency response data.

 ## Library

-### eppp.calc
+Structure of sub-modules
-Mathematical operations and calculations and generation of electronic circuits.
+- eppp.calc: Mathematical operations and calculations and generation of electronic circuits.

-### eppp.inout
-Reading input data and pretty printing.
+- eppp.inout: Reading input data and pretty printing.

-### eppp.log
-Control of the logging verbosity.
+- eppp.log: Control of the logging verbosity.

-### eppp.plot
-Generation of various plots using `matplotlib`.
+- eppp.plot: Generation of various plots using `matplotlib`.
 For example `eppp.plot.bode` generates a Bode plot.
+Everything provided by the sub-modules are also imported into the root module.

 ## EPPP utilities
 `epppu` currently provides the following commands: